Skip to Content

 We know that planning a road trip can be daunting.
 However, a solo road trip is one of the most exciting, life-changing experiences you can have!
 It is also challenging and more than a little scary.
-Since you will be on the road by yourself for an extended amount of time, you should think of your packing list as your support system.
+Since you will be on the road alone for an extended period, think of your packing list as your support system.
 You’ll need essential items for your personal well-being, safety, day-to-day living, comfort, and entertainment.

 The great news is, it’s just you and the open road!
 So whatever fits in your car is yours to take.
 We’ll get you started with these solo road trip essentials, but you’ll still have plenty of room left over for all the extras.